SkyEnforcer/Bisqueiro/README.md

 # Bisqueiro
-A basic portuguese variant of the biscola game ("Bisca") in Java 8.
+A basic portuguese variant of the briscola game ("Bisca") in Java 8.

 Still not even an alpha.